Paradise Independent School District: Band

+Sports

 Cross country

 The Paradise cross country team has a history of success spanning from the mid-1990s until now.
 Paradise has sent three teams and a large number of individuals to the state meet.

 Powerlifting

 The Paradise powerlifting team is one of the best in the state for its size.
 They have repeatedly sent many lifters to the state meet in Abilene.

 Track and field

 The Paradise track program is very solid and is frequently represented in the regional meets.
 In 2012, a 34-year-old school record in the 100 m sprint was broken by Chase Reynolds.
 The previous record time was 10.75 sec; Chase broke the record in the first meet of the season with a time of 10.65 sec.